 Review the ClangFormat options applied to a particular file

 It’s possible to have several different ClangFormat settings inside one project: for example, a library used in the project, uses one style, while a user’s code is done in a different style.
 If this is the case, then there can be several .clang-format configs in the project.
-To better understand which style affects while file, CLion provides a quick and easy way to review all the ClangFormat settings applied in particular file – simply call the “View ClangFormat options for <file name>” action from the toolbar switcher when the necessary file is opened in the editor:
+To better understand which style affects the file, CLion provides a quick and easy way to review all the ClangFormat settings applied in particular file – simply call the “View ClangFormat options for <file name>” action from the toolbar switcher when the necessary file is opened in the editor:

 Tip: If you don’t have a .clang-format configuration file yet, you still can switch to ClangFormat in CLion using the toolbar switch or the IDE settings.
 LLVM style will be used in this case and you can review ClangFormat settings in the IDE.